Preserving Highclere Castle’s Heritage and Nature

 Our mission is to leave Highclere Castle for the next generation in a more sustainable condition.
-We aim to conserve our heritage buildings, ancient landscapes and woodlands so that so they can be enjoyed by future generations.
+We aim to conserve our heritage buildings, ancient landscapes, and woodlands so future generations can enjoy them.

-In agriculture, we aim to preserve our soils and permanent pastures so they can continue to grow quality crops and support our sheep but at the same time allow space for the natural world to thrive in and around them.
+In agriculture, we aim to preserve our soils and permanent pastures so they can continue to grow quality crops and support our sheep while allowing space for the natural world to thrive in and around them.
 We are not organic but conservation farmers where we optimize output in relation to the capacity of soil types to grow crops.
-We use minimum till cultivation so as to preserve soil structure and save on the fuel and machinery costs of deep ploughing.
-We have significant areas of hedges, uncultivated grass verges, wildflower strips and meadows, low input grassland and areas devoted to helping more rare birds such as Stone Curlews and Lapwings.
-There is 1,000 acres of permanent grass pastureland which is never cultivated so it continues to be a store of carbon in its soil structure.
+We use minimum till cultivation to preserve soil structure and save on the fuel and machinery costs of deep plowing.
+We have significant areas of hedges, uncultivated grass verges, wildflower strips and meadows, low input grassland, and sites devoted to helping more rare birds such as Stone Curlews and Lapwings.
+One thousand acres of permanent grass pastureland are never cultivated, so it remains a store of carbon in its soil structure.

-Forestry is managed so as to preserve ancient woodland with its important ecological habitats, and we are aiming to plant new areas of woodland where arable farming is no longer efficient on steeper gradients.
-We have a 50KvA solar panel area which helps power our oat processing plant where we make quality oats palatable for performance horses.
+Forestry is managed to preserve ancient woodland with its essential ecological habitats, and we are aiming to plant new areas of woodland where arable farming is no longer efficient on steeper gradients.
+In addition, we have a 50KvA solar panel area that helps power our oat processing plant, where we make quality oats palatable for performance horses.

-In the Castle and surrounding buildings all light bulbs are LED type so saving much power in comparison to older lightbulb types.
-We also aim to build a thriving community who enjoy living and working at Highclere Castle and create sustainable, interesting and long-term support of the Highclere Estate.
+In the Castle and surrounding buildings, all light bulbs are LED , saving much power compared to older lightbulb types.
+We also aim to build a thriving community that enjoys living and working at Highclere Castle and create sustainable, interesting, and long-term support for the Highclere Castle Estate.

-Highclere Castle Gin is produced with partner vendors who have equal commitment to sustainability.
-The glass bottle is produced by Stoelzle Glass Group in the UK and invests substantially in technology and facilities to reduce their carbon footprint.
+Highclere Castle Gin is produced with partner vendors who commit equally to sustainability.
+For example, Stoelzle Glass Group creates the glass bottle in the UK and invests substantially in technology and facilities to reduce its carbon footprint.
 In 2018, they were awarded a silver medal by Echovadis in recognition of their corporate sociability rating.
-Through their reuse of cullet (used glass) approximately 164,000 tons of raw materials are saved, and 42,000 ton of CO2 emissions are saved.
+Through their reuse of cullet (used glass), approximately 164,000 tons of raw materials and 42,000 tons of CO2 emissions are saved.